muojp/itawaly/README.md

 ## Introduction

-By installing Itawaly, you can control your MacBook's battery charge level max (BCLM) to maintain your battery in good condition longer.
+By installing Itawaly, you can control your MacBook's battery charge level max (BCLM) easily to maintain your battery in good condition for a longer period of time.

 ![menu](https://github.com/muojp/itawaly/blob/images/menu.png)